thriveweb/deking-new/content/posts/2018-10-30-low-voltage-deck-lights-create-ambiance-and-style.md

 This can really create some “Visual Wow” especially if you have a beautiful plant that you would like to highlight.
 They are also able to be installed on the horizontal creating a great uplight effect.
 Using Low Voltage Deck lights in different areas can totally enhance your Outdoor room creating a lovely ambiance.

 Info: Low Voltage Deck Lights are constructed from 304 stainless steel, they are easy to install you just need access to a power point.
 They are available in square or round fittings.
-Check out our [online store](https://www.dekingdecks.com.au/product-category/patio-deck-lighting/) for details.

 **DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, the Gold Coast, Sunshine Coast and Scenic Rim**